 4.8.3.1 Conform to Standard Codes

-The intent is to require a minimum 6-foot (1.8 m) water depth under the starting platform and the oversight of an aquatics governing body (e.g., FINA, USA Swimming, NCAA, NFHS, YMCA, etc.) or a coach or instructor.
-FINA, USA Swimming, NFHS, and the NCAA allow 6 feet (1.8 m) at starting platforms.
+The intent is to require a minimum 6-foot (1.8 m) water depth under the starting platform and the oversight of an aquatics governing body (e.g., WORLD AQUATICS, USA Swimming, NCAA, NFHS, YMCA, etc.) or a coach or instructor.
+WORLD AQUATICS, USA Swimming, NFHS, and the NCAA allow 6 feet (1.8 m) at starting platforms.
 Although there are some national data on SCIs in general, data on diving-specific SCIs are limited, particularly for SCIs involving public pool-related competition diving.

 General Data on Spinal Cord Injuries and Other Diving Injuries: